apache/activemq-artemis/docs/user-manual/en/paging.md

 doesn't support flow control on which case there will be an exception thrown and the connection for those clients dropped).

+## Page Sync Timeout

+The pages are synced periodically and the sync period is configured through `page-sync-timeout` in nanoseconds.
+When using NIO journal, by default has the same value of `journal-buffer-timeout`.
+When using ASYNCIO, the default should be `3333333`.

 ## Example

 See the [Paging Example](examples.md#paging) which shows how to use paging with